My Story

 Cool dream, right?
 Well, there were just a couple of obstacles that I’d need to work through.
 One was that I knew absolutely nothing about creating music … or playing music or reading music.
 I knew zero music theory.
 Zero piano.
 Zero guitar or any other instrument.
 I had no vocal training and no knowledge of songwriting technique.

-Oh, and I was over forty years old and had spent the past twenty years as a computer geek.
+Oh, and I was forty years old and had spent the past twenty years as a computer geek.

-Everybody knows the mold for aspiring singer/songwriters – they grow up with a guitar in their hands and seek to make a name for themselves as twenty-something year olds; if not teenagers.
+Everybody knows the mold for aspiring singer/songwriters – they grow up with a guitar in their hands and seek to make a name for themselves as twenty-something year old’s; if not teenagers.

 Beyond that, I knew nobody in the music industry to point me somewhere and show me what to do.